 Where to Fish for Sand Bass

-Sand fishing in southern California, the best places to fish for sand bass are in an area where they usually gather when spawning time comes.
+Sand fishing in southern California, the best places to fish for sand bass are in an area where they usually gather when the spawning time comes.
 You can get more catch and entertainment fishing in San Onofre, Huntington Beach, Santa Monica Bay, and San Diego.

 Additionally, fishing for sand bass when it is time for the sun to set is one way to get a great fishing experience.